Are you writing your graphic memoir?

 Is there overlap with the self-guided Graphic Memoir mini-course?

 Yes, much of what is there is here also.
-As well as some materials from Comics for Writers and materials from all across the SAW board.
+As well as some materials from Comics for Writers and materials from all across the SAW world.

-But there are tons of nuts-and-bolts stuff not in the Graphic Memoir mini-course course, and that course doesn't have access to the community...
+But there is tons of nuts-and-bolts stuff not in the Graphic Memoir mini-course course, and this course gives you access to our private community...

 What if we're all at different levels or stages of our project?
 How does that work?